gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Bedrock/Official Bedrock Illegal Guide.md

 **Beta 1.16.0.57**
 - Treasure Bastions spawn with one Barrier Block in one of the lava pools
+- Striders that spawn in this version have a slower movement speed specifically on lava (0.2 instead of 0.32)

 **Beta 1.16.0.60**
 - Breaking Nether Sprouts will drop invisible tile nether sprouts